Have you ever tried cardamom coffee before?

-- 50 grams of good quality of dark chocolate, melted
+- 50 grams good quality of dark chocolate, melted

-- Shape the cookies.
-Use a pastry bag fitted with a star tip/nozzle to pipe the cookie batter into a swirl shape.
-Place the cookies in the fridge for at least 30 mins to hold their shape in the oven.
+- Shape the cookies: Use a pastry bag fitted with a star tip/nozzle to pipe the cookie batter into a swirl shape.
+Place the cookies in the fridge for at least 30 minutes to hold their shape in the oven.

 - Bake for 10 to 12 minutes or until the cookies are baked through.
 Transfer the cookies to a wire rack and let them cool completely.

-- Decorate the cookies.
-Melt 50 grams of dark chocolate and drizzle over the cooled chocolate.
+- Decorate the cookies: Melt 50 grams of dark chocolate and drizzle over the cooled cookies.

 - Serve the cookies with tea or coffee.